bmd7700/top-calculator/README.md

 Calculator can now do math!
 Hooray!
 Now to debug the following:
-    1. Decimals.
-Currently, decimals do not work.
-Decimals should be accepted and rounded.
     2. Test equals sign logic.
 Is it working as expected?
     3. Add a backspace button.